ERC-Midrash/UD_Hebrew-PostRab/not-to-release/CONVERSION.md

 - In the FORM column, any string consisting only and exactly of a single `ה` and at least one underscore character (in any order - meaning, `_+ה|ה_+|_+ה_+` in regex, but there should be a simple non-regex way to implement it) should be replaced by `ה_` (he followed by a single underscore).
 - Ensure that in any row in which the FORM column has either `_של_` or `ה_`, the MISC column has `PhantomToken=Yes`.
 - Remove any lines beginning with `# Included`.
+- Remove any Unicode RTL (Right-to-Left) and LTR (Left-to-Right) marks from all fields (characters U+200E, U+200F, and similar directional control characters).
 - Lines that are entirely whitespace should be made blank lines (but do not erase the line itself!).
 - There should never be more than one consecutive blank line.
 - Lines that begin with `#` should never contain a tab character.
 If there is one, erase it and everything that comes after it.